-Storage and the Affects of Storage on Peaking Factors
+Storage and the Effects of Storage on Peaking Factors

 Municipal water systems can apply a number of strategies to meet the system's peak demand.
-Some municipalities rely exclusively on the source (surface water diversions and/or wells and booster pumps) to meet peak demand, while other municipalities may rely on a combination of source and storage facilities to meet peak demand.
-Storage is a component of a municipal system consisting of tanks and reservoirs that physically store water to provide water pressure, equalize pumping rates, equalize supply and demand during periods of high consumption, and provide water for fire fighting and other emergencies during periods of power outages.
-In some places, authorities overseeing water system design mandate that storage be included in a water supply system and that peak demands be met partially by storage.
-As an example, the Washington State Department of Health requires that demands in excess of the MDD (i.e. PHD and PID) be met by storage (WSDOH 2009).
-In Idaho, the Idaho Department of Environmental Quality (DEQ) requires storage if source capacity is less than PHD, in these instances storage is required such that the difference between source demand and PHD is made up by equalization storage.
-Some references consider it poor engineering practice for a public drinking water system to provide no storage capacity whatsoever (Lindeburg 1999).
+Some municipal providers rely exclusively on direct diversions from the source (surface water diversions and/or wells and booster pumps) to meet peak demand, while other municipalities may rely on a combination of direct diversions from the source and storage facilities to meet peak demand.
+Storage is a component of a municipal system consisting of tanks and reservoirs that physically store water to provide water pressure, equalize pumping rates, equalize supply and demand during periods of high consumption, and provide water for firefighting and other emergencies during periods of power outages.8 In some places, authorities overseeing water system design mandate that storage be included in a water supply system and that peak demands be met partially by storage.
+As an example, the Washington State Department of Health requires that demands in excess of the MDD (i.e., PHD and PID) be met by storage (WSDOH 2009).
+In Idaho, the Idaho Department of Environmental Quality (DEQ) requires storage if source capacity is less than PHD, in these instances storage is required such that the difference between source demand and PHD is made up by equalization storage.9 Some references consider it poor engineering practice for a public drinking water system to provide no storage capacity whatsoever (Lindeburg 1999).